DIGIfusion/Driftwave/README.md

-These Python codes encompasses simple fluid plasma drift wave implementations.
+These Python codes provide simple fluid plasma drift wave implementations.

 The driftwave.py is simple electron drift wave with Boltzmann electrons.
 This works quite well.